How to Get Rid of Black Beard Algae

 Though black beard algae are hard to remove, here are also some methods to get rid of them.

-1 .Prune with tools
+1. Prune with tools

 The easiest method is to trim off the leaves with black beard algae.
 On the other hand, you can remove the algae from rocks with a toothbrush.
 Moreover, remove the algae and detritus from your tank with an aquarium siphon.

 During the primary period, you can just prune some leaves attached with black beard algae.
-But if the algae take the dominant place, pulling and treating aquatic plants and wood will be required.
+But if the algae takes the dominant place, pulling and treating aquatic plants and wood will be required.
 To kill the black beard algae and keep the aquatic plants alive, it is feasible to soak everything in a 10% bleach solution for three minutes.

 Algae can be a food source for some fish and invertebrates.
 Algae-eaters, Siamese algae eaters, and Amano shrimp for instance will consume black beard algae.
 Siamese algae eater not only eats black beard algae but also other algae.
-They can grow up to 6-7 inches.
+They can grow up to 6–7 inches.
 It is a social fish, thus, keeping three in your aquarium is better, while six is the best.
 In addition, Amano shrimp can grow up to 2 inches.
-However, they will eat black beard algae only when there is no other algae or food in your tank.
+However, they will eat blackbeard algae only when there is no other algae or food in your tank.
 Besides that, there are also other algae-eaters, including Chinese algae eaters, American flagfish, and Nerite snails, you can get more information here for cleaner fish profiles.

 Reminder